gohandle/rb/README.md

 - [ ] COULD check if our JIT response doesn't incure too much performance overhead
 - [ ] COULD Test the various jet helpers through using the app/core
 - [ ] COULD add a more ergonomic .Save method directly to the session that allows for defer with error logging
-- [ ] COULD move the csrf middleware to a new package since but need to fix cyclic dependecy with rd
+- [ ] COULD move the csrf middleware to a new package since but need to fix cyclic dependecy with rd.
+Or, don't make rd dependant on csrf package
 - [ ] COULD test the rbtest package a bit better
 - [ ] COULD add erroring NoValueDecoder, NoTemplates, NoValidation implementations for respective cores.
+- [ ] COULD add a way to make test requests that include certain session values (and flashes)
+- [x] MUST provide flash functionality out of the box, see _flashbak dir
 - [x] BUG: Calling sessions save multiple times causes multiple cookies with the same name being written to the Set-Cookie header
 - [x] Think about translate